EliCarenza/Eleventy-DaisyUI-Template/README.md

 # Eleventy-DaisyUI-Template
-A custom template for Eleventy using DaisyUI as theme control.
+A custom template for Eleventy using DaisyUI for styling.

 ## Other custom features
 - Custom 404 page